 API's Spec Q1, is the American Petroleum Institute's Specification for Quality Programs for the Petroleum & Natural Gas Industry.
 Organizations seeking approval to use the API Monogram mark on their products must comply with the API Spec.
 Q1 and the applicable API product specification requirements.
 Companies that either manufacture products to API specifications, or provide industry services not covered by an API standard, can apply for API Spec Q1 Registration.
-The ISO sector-specific quality management standard dedicated to the oil and natural gas industry is ISO/TS 29001.
 This standard is based on ISO 9001 but includes supplemental requirements specific to the industry.
-API also offers a dual certification with the ISO 9001 Standard and ISO TS 29001.
+API also offers a dual certification with the ISO 9001 Standard1.

 QS-9000, implemented in 1994 and revised in 1998, is an Industry Specific Standard developed by the big three automotive manufacturers (Ford, GM and Daimler Chrysler), to provide one common quality system for suppliers, not three.
 QS-9000 has also been adopted as the standard by many truck manufacturers including Mack, Volvo, Freightliner, GM and Navistar.

 QS-9000 is on ISO 9001:2008 and contains supplemental requirements specific to the automotive industry.
 The objective of QS-9000 is to develop a quality system geared toward continuous improvement, prevention of nonconformance, and scrap and rework reduction at suppliers.
 QS-9000 is supported by a set of additional manuals issued by the AIAG (PPAP, APQP, MSA, FMEA and SPC).